MicrosoftDocs/powerquery-docs/powerquery-docs/CommonIssues.md

 * "TLS_RSA_WITH_AES_256_CBC_SHA256”
 * "TLS_RSA_WITH_AES_128_CBC_SHA256”

-The following is the full list of supported ciphersuites:
+The following is the full list of supported cipher suites:

 * "TLS_ECDHE_ECDSA_WITH_AES_128_GCM_SHA256"
 * "TLS_ECDHE_ECDSA_WITH_AES_256_GCM_SHA384"